-As an Academy we have the freedom to decide the best qualifications for our very able students and we keep our curriculum model under constant review to ensure our students beneﬁt from the best opportunities available, whilst preserving a commitment to the longstanding academic values of a Grammar School.
+As an Academy we have the freedom to decide the best curriculum for our very able students and we keep our model under constant review to ensure our students beneﬁt from the best opportunities available.
+Our curriculum is a seven year journey, carefully planned to create a rich experience that is coherent across all areas of school life.

 Key Stage 3 - Years 7, 8 and 9

-Students joining us in Year 7 study Art, Computing, Design and Technology, Drama, English, French, Geography, German, History, Mathematics, Music, Personal Development, Physical Education and Games, Religious Education and Science.
-As they progress through their first three years, they also have the opportunity to start learning other languages (Spanish and Mandarin.)
-On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities from cookery and climbing to yoga and bushcraft!
-Year 9 is a transition year when in most subjects students meet some GCSE skills and content.
+Students joining us in Year 7 study Art, Computing, Drama, English, French, Geography, German, History, Mandarin, Mathematics, Music, Personal Development Curriculum (including life skills e.g. cookery), Physical Education and Games, Philosophy, Theology and Ethics (PTE) and Science.
+Students can choose to opt into the Mandarin Excellence Programme in Year 7 and as they progress through their first three years, they also have the opportunity to start learning Spanish.
+On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities from astronomy to climbing, and bushcraft to yoga!
+Year 9 is a transition year when in most subjects students start to meet some GCSE skills and content while still exploring and extending the Key Stage 3 curriculum.
 During Year 9 our information, advice and guidance programme helps students in deciding which subjects they will choose to study in Years 10 and 11 to GCSE.

 Key Stage 4 - Years 10 and 11

 Students take all their external GCSE qualifications at the end of Year 11.
 All students have a core curriculum of English Literature, English Language, Maths, Chemistry, Biology and Physics.
 They can then choose four options subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core PTE and Games.
-Tuesday afternoons and termly Flexible Learning Days provide extra opportunities for enrichment activities and careers advice.
+Tuesday afternoons and termly Flexible Learning Days for all students again provide extra opportunities for enrichment activities and careers advice.
+For some students it can be appropriate to sit a GCSE in Further Maths.

-Our student-centred system means we give free choice, under guidance of the pastoral and academic teams, as to which GCSEs a student would like to follow.
+Our student-centred system means we give free choice, under the guidance of the pastoral and academic teams, as to which GCSEs a student would like to follow.
 We then build the curriculum around them.
+All of our students select a broad range of GCSEs and despite not being compulsory, the vast majority of students fulfil the EBacc criteria.
 We feel this is the best approach to meet the needs of each individual student in our care.

 Key Stage 5 - Years 12 and 13

 The Sixth Form years offer exceptional opportunities for academic progress and self-development.
-Our curriculum meets all aspects of the Study Programmes for 16-19 year olds - our IAG (Information and Guidance Programme) and a vast array of enrichment and super-curricular activity supplementing pupils' core academic study.
-We offer a unique combination of A level and Pre-U qualifications - recognised as the 'gold standard' by universities and allowing some of our students to have their achievements at this level to be recognised as 'beyond A*'.
+Our curriculum meets all aspects of the Study Programmes for 16-19 year olds - our IAG (Information, Advice and Guidance Programme) and a vast array of enrichment and super-curricular activity supplementing pupils' core academic study.

-The majority of our students begin year 12 on four advanced level or Pre U courses, usually moving onto three in year 13.
+The majority of our students begin year 12 on four A level courses, usually moving onto three in year 13.
 A small number of students studying Maths and Further Maths may wish to study 5 subjects, but this is the exception rather than the norm.
 Many students also elect to complete an EPQ (Extended Project Qualification), an area in which our students have had outstanding success.
+The Pate’s Bacc on a Tuesday afternoon offers an additional opportunity to broaden and enrich students’ analytical and critical skills.

 Subjects currently on offer at Pate's Sixth Form: